Voltage Security - Encryption that Just Works.Voltage Identity-Based Encryption

 3. RFC 5409, "Using the Boneh-Franklin and Boneh-Boyen Identity-Based Encryption Algorithms with the Cryptographic Message Syntax (CMS)," describes how to use Voltage's IBE within the existing standards for email encryption.

-Advantages of Identity-Based Encryption:
+Advantages of Identity-Based Encryption

 The power of IBE is in its simplicity.
 By using well-known identifiers, such as email addresses, as public keys, IBE enables security policies to be encoded directly into encryption and authentication methods, eliminating the need for cumbersome certificates and Certification Authorities.
 See the difference yourself: